Kennerdol/WMH2024-SQL-Analytics/README.md

    ```

 5. Explore the Data:
-- Create a new permant table(WMH2024) from the original wusakileHospital2024 table with formated columns:
+- Create a new permanent table(WMH2024) from the original wusakileHospital2024 table with formatted columns:
    ```sql
     CREATE TABLE WMH2024([specify colums]);
    ```